Tell us your car to get a guaranteed price from RepairSmith.Our repairs come with:

 Easy Online Booking • 7 Days a Week

-Let’s spell out the obvious: A coolant flush involves removing the old coolant from your cooling system and refilling the system with fresh product.
-The procedure is considered preventative maintenance.
-As such, it should be performed according to the manufacturer’s service schedule.
+Let’s spell out the obvious: A flush involves removing the old coolant from your cooling system and refilling the system with fresh antifreeze products.
+The cooling system flushing procedure is considered preventative maintenance to protect vital parts of your engine, like the radiator.
+As such, the flush should be performed according to the manufacturer’s service schedule.

 There are a couple of different ways a mechanic can flush your cooling system.
 The first involves flushing everything with a dedicated machine.
-Another method involves manually draining and refilling the cooling system.
+Another manual flush method involves draining and refilling the cooling system.

 Why should you have your car’s cooling system flushed on a regular basis?
-Well, if not serviced regularly, coolant breaks down, becomes corrosive, and eventually eats away at metal components throughout the engine and cooling system.
-The mixture of deteriorated coolant and metal debris eventually turns to gunk that can clog up the system, leading to overheating.
+Well, if not serviced regularly, coolant breaks down, becomes corrosive, and eventually eats away at metal components throughout the engine, radiator and cooling system.
+The mixture of deteriorated coolant and metal debris eventually turns to gunk that can clog up the cooling system, leading to overheating.

-And that can cause big-time damage to both your engine and your wallet.
+And that can cause big-time damage to both your engine, radiator water pump and your wallet.

 Don’t wait until your coolant is discolored and funky looking.
-Make sure to have your coolant flushed at the time and mileage recommended by the automaker.
+Make sure to flush your antifreeze coolant at the time and mileage recommended by the automaker.

 In some cases, if the coolant goes long enough without service, it will start to darken and become brownish in color.
 But you don’t want to let it get to that point.
 That’s why you should have your coolant flushed per the recommended service schedule.

 Your car isn’t going to break down immediately if you’re a couple of days overdue for a coolant flush.
-But the service is something you need to have done on a routine basis to prevent damage to your car’s engine and cooling system.
+But the coolant system flush service is something you need to have done on a routine basis to prevent damage to your car’s radiator, engine, water pump and overall cooling system.

 1-Year | 12,000-Mile Warranty